07 April 2022

 - A new client panel for all of the customers.

 What does it all mean for business?

-Business implications – no more punishment for growth
+No more punishment for business growth

 We really love projects in which it is easy to demonstrate how the developer’s blood, sweat, and tears translated into tangible, countable benefits for the client.

 The main benefits are divided into two areas: